Blog Series: Why We should STOP teaching reading in schools

 Watch for part 5 and beyond of this blog series as we discuss sight words.

-Read Intro: Why We should STOP teaching Reading Schools
+Read Intro: Why We should STOP teaching reading in schools

 Read Part 1: What are the components of Oral language?